-Dr. Van Ittersum was born and raised in The Netherlands.
+Dr. Martine Julia van Ittersum was born and raised in The Netherlands.
 She read history at the University of Amsterdam and received a Ph.D. in history from Harvard University in June 2002.

 She specializes in Dutch overseas expansion in the early modern period, especially its implications for political thought and practice.
-She is also a book historian, with a particular interest in the social history of knowledge, the materiality of texts, the archaeology of archives, and canon formation.
-She has taught European, Atlantic and global history at the University of Dundee since September 2003.
+She is also a book historian.
+Her research focuses on the social history of knowledge, including the materiality of texts, the archaeology of archives, and the history of canon formation.
+She has taught European, Atlantic and global history at the University of Dundee since September 2003

 Dr. Van Ittersum is a member of the Scottish Centre for Global History: http://globalhistory.org.uk/